dhh1128/codecraft.co/a-better-way-to-put-data-in-code.md

     comment: |
       Laurent: Thanks for the insightful comment.
 I agree that versioning is a tricky question.
 Data does evolve.
 On another project that I recently did, I had to ingest large numbers of records.
 I barely finished the ingesting code when the data provider decided to add new columns to the data.
 It was frustrating.

       I don't know of any silver bullet that makes the continuous delivery challenge go away, but I'm interested in learning about things that my smart friends have done.
-I guess with unicode, change happens seldom enough that it's not a problem--but how have you solved that issue in other scenarios?
+I guess with unicode, change happens seldom enough that it's not a problem &mdash; but how have you solved that issue in other scenarios?
   - author: laurentcaillette
     date: 2014-10-08 15:36:47
     comment: |